 Have you ever heard someone tell a new mom that 3 or 4 was a “fun age?”
-If you have kids or cousins or siblings at that age, you know that it’s true.
-Between the ages of 3-5, kids are becoming more independent and fun.
-Erik Erikson called this time in a person’s life the “Play Ages.”
+If you have kids, cousins, or siblings at that age, you know it’s true.
+Kids are becoming more independent and fun between the ages of 3-5.
+Erik Erikson called this time in a person’s life the “Play Age.”

 If you have been enjoying my content on The Eight Stages of Psychosocial Development, you already know who Erikson is.
 If you haven’t, I recommend that you start with the link I just shared.

-This article is about the third stage of Psychosocial Development, which takes place between the ages of 3 and 5.
+This article is about the third stage of Psychosocial Development, which occurs between the ages of 3 and 5.

 The third stage of psychosocial development is Initiative vs Guilt.
-It takes place between the ages of 3 and 5 after the child has wrestled with the crisis of Autonomy vs. Shame and Doubt.
+It occurs between the ages of 3 and 5 after the child wrestles with the Autonomy vs. Shame and Doubt crisis.
 Ideally, the child has developed a sense of autonomy and the ability to make decisions for themselves.

 During this stage, the child also feels that the world is trustworthy (that comes from the first stage of development.)
-Unfortunately, some children do move forward with a sense of shame and doubt when it comes to their bodies and the decisions they make.
+Unfortunately, some children move forward with shame and doubt regarding their bodies and decisions.

 Initiative vs Guilt Examples: What Happens?

 During this third stage, children are learning how to play with others.
-In their play groups, they start to get a sense that everyone has a role.
+In their play groups, they understand that everyone has a role.
 This allows some people to take initiative and take charge.

 How Do Children Learn How to Take Initiative?

-By taking initiative, a child might come up with a new game to play.
+By taking the initiative, a child might develop a new game.
 They might map out the “rules” of make-believe.
 The child might be the one to suggest that it is time to play or time to do something else.
-Members of the play group may follow along or push back.
-Different members of the play group may also fight for the “top spot.”
+Members of the playgroup may follow along or push back.
+Different playgroup members may also fight for the “top spot.”

 These conflicts and interactions are good for the child’s development - it helps them develop a sense of initiative.
 This is the first time in a child’s life that they can explore being a leader or how a leader operates.
 Children can also experience planning, executing these plans, and compromising with others.
-If you have ever been around a three- to five-year-old, you know that there are a lot of questions asked during these ages.
+If you have ever been around a three- to five-year-old, you know that many questions are asked during these ages.
 But these questions only help the child understand how to take charge, make plans, and make things happen when they want them to happen.

 How is a Sense of Guilt Developed?

 Like mistrust or shame and doubt, guilt can have long-lasting consequences.
 If a child learns that taking initiative is something to feel guilty about, they will fail to branch out, make plans for themselves, or take on leadership roles.
-They may instead choose to rely on parents or other authority figures when making decisions about their life.
-This has consequences in later stages of psychosocial development (identity vs. role confusion) where the person must decide who they are and how they want to live their life.
+They may instead choose to rely on parents or other authority figures when making decisions about their lives.
+This has consequences in later stages of psychosocial development (identity vs. role confusion), where the person must decide who they are and how they want to live.

 One or The Other May Not Be the Answer

 Other children or family members may also make a child feel guilty during this stage.
-After all, children in play groups may also be in this stage of development and learning how they can be leaders as well.
-Conflict over leadership and who gets to make decisions isn’t always easy to navigate, but is crucial for development.
+After all, children in play groups may also be in this stage of development and learning how to be leaders.
+Conflict over leadership and who gets to make decisions isn’t always easy to navigate but is crucial for development.

 Guilt isn’t always a bad thing during this stage.
-A child may feel guilt when they realized they (metaphorically) stepped on another child’s toes or made other children feel bad.
+A child may feel guilt when they realize they (metaphorically) stepped on another child’s toes or made other children feel bad.
 At this stage, the child might start to see that their role in a group may require them to sacrifice their needs and wants for the sake of others.
-Guilt is not always a bad thing, but in order for children to develop a healthy balance of initiative and guilt, they will need to be encouraged to play with others and make mistakes.
+Guilt is not always bad, but children must be encouraged to play with others and make mistakes to develop a healthy balance of initiative and guilt.

 What Makes Initiative vs Guilt Different Than Autonomy vs Shame?